 The terms of sale must be easily available for you to view before and during the auction.
 The terms must tell you:

-- what the reserve price is
+- if a reserve price applies

 - whether vendor bids are accepted

-- if the vendor is in trade.
+- if the vendor is in trade

 The terms of sale can include other conditions too.
 Watch out for conditions like: